 - Grand Canyon University – Online Bachelor’s in Health Science

-- Kaplan University – Online Bachelor’s in Health Science
+- Purdue University Global – Online Bachelor’s in Health and Wellness

 Many high-level science careers require a minimum of a bachelor’s degree for entry, and it is common for students to continue on with their studies past the bachelor’s level to continue honing their specialized job skillset.